arxae/Realm-Rpg/Subscriptions.md

 ## Setting Cache Invalidation
 * Name: Settings Changed
 * RQL: ```from Settings```
-* Optional: Yes.
-When this sub is not added, you will need to restart the bot to apply settings
+* Optional: Yes, When this sub is not added, you will need to restart the bot to apply settings.
+There is also a "just in case" fallback.
+Every 3 hours, the settings cache will be cleared.
+Settings cache can also be cleared with the ```.dev clearcache``` command.